Lloyd Honeyghan: Personal life

-On leaving school Honeyghan became an apprentice printer and he continued in this trade until he became a full time professional boxer.
+On leaving school Honeyghan became an apprentice printer working at Fleet Street where the national newspapers were printed.
+He continued in this trade until he became a full time professional boxer.

 In his younger days Honeyghan developed a reputation for being a flashy dresser and a ladies' man.
 The tabloid newspapers had a field-day when he became a world champion and revealed that he had fathered five children with three different women, none of whom he had married.

 He was attacked and hit on the head with a hammer at a weigh-in at the Thomas A' Beckett gym in 1993.
 A fellow boxer, Darren Dyer, was arrested and charged with causing actual bodily harm after the attack but was acquitted in the subsequent trial.
+Honeyghan said that he was signing an autograph for a fan, when Dyer approached him and swung a carrier bag containing the hammer at him.
+The bag hit him on the forehead and although stunned, he managed to remain on his feet.
+He said that Dyer was so enraged prior to the attack that he looked like E.T., Dyer's defence was that they had a fist fight and he got the better of it.

 There had been bad blood between the two stemming from the Curry fight, when Dyer who was also managed by Duff had been one of Honeyghan's sparring partners.
 The trouble between them started when Dyer was talking on the telephone in his hotel room to one of his relatives in England.
 The relative asked him how he thought Honeyghan would get on against Curry.
-Dyer stated that he didn't think that Honeyghan stood a chance and that Curry would knock him out.
+Dyer stated that he did not think that Honeyghan stood a chance and that Curry would knock him out.
 Unbeknown to him Honeyghan was in the hotel room next to his and heard everything that he said.
 Honeyghan took offence to his comments and confronted him about them.

 Dyer felt that Honeyghan had taken liberties with him in sparring as a means of getting his revenge for the comments.
 Bearing in mind that despite being a former ABA champion and Commonwealth games gold medal winner, Dyer at the time was still to make his professional debut.
 There had been an altercation between him and Dyer in the changing rooms following his win over Mickey Hughes for the Commonwealth title.
 Dennie Mancini had prevented Dyer from hitting Honeyghan on the head with the trophy he had just been presented with, as a result of winning the fight.